ts4z/barge-rulebook/src/colophon.md

 [^1]: [https://github.com/ts4z/barge-rulebook/](https://github.com/ts4z/barge-rulebook/)

-Our web version of this book is produced with [mdbook](https://rust-lang.github.io/mdBook/), which produces a group of nice, easy-to-navigate web pages.
 The text is written in an extended flavor of the [Markdown](https://daringfireball.net/projects/markdown/) format, which is easy to write and easy to read even if you don't understand the technical bits.

+Our web version of this book is produced with [mdbook](https://rust-lang.github.io/mdBook/), which produces a group of readable, searchable, easy-to-navigate web pages that look good on phones as well as computers.

 A [GitHub](https://github.com/) workflow is used to build the rulebook into the version hosted at [barge.org](https://www.barge.org/).
 GitHub (and the